-APPLICATION FOR A PLACE IN RHS SIXTH FORM FROM SEPTEMBER 2019
+APPLICATION FOR A PLACE IN RHS SIXTH FORM FROM SEPTEMBER 2023

-Please return this form to us by 4 p.m. on Tuesday 4th December 2018.
-We will contact your son or daughter in January 2018 to invite him/her to an individual guidance meeting to discuss his/her option choices.
+Please return this form to us by 11.59pm on Friday 17th December 2022.
+We will contact your son or daughter in January 2023 to invite him/her to an individual guidance meeting to discuss his/her option choices.
 The discussion is intended to ensure that all students make informed choices.

 Provisional offers of places are made subject to the entry requirements being met.
 In the event of oversubscription candidates' performance in their best 8 GCSE examinations and, where relevant, in the subjects that they wish to study at A level will be used to determine confirmed offers.
 Confirmed places in Year 12 will be allocated following GCSE results day in August.
 The entry requirement for the Sixth Form is normally a minimum of 6 grade 6s (grade Bs) in full course GCSEs taken from the list of subjects published in the Sixth Form Prospectus.
-In addition there are specific GCSE requirements for individual subjects detailed in the Sixth Form Prospectus.
+In addition, there are specific GCSE requirements for individual subjects detailed in the Sixth Form Prospectus.

 Student's SURNAME FIRST NAME

-Telephone Number
+Address Telephone Number

 Date of Birth

 Post Code

 Name of Parent/Guardian/Carer Title

 Admissions Priorities